sitesmart-india/site-smart-coming-soon/README.md

 # coming-soon
-This code package will contact the code for coming soon single page application
+This code package will host the code for coming soon single page application